SbrTa/Java/MicroService/JavaBrains workshop/README.md

       - Fail fast
       - Fallback functionality
       - Automatic recovery
-    - Histrix: It implements circuit breaker pattern.
+    - Hystrix: It implements circuit breaker pattern.
 Created by netflix.

+  - Hystrix
+    - Add netflix hystrix dependency
+    - Enable hystrix by adding @EnableCircuitBreaker to the main class
+    - Add @HystrixCommand to the method that need circuit breaker
+    - Add fallback method name as - @HystrixCommand("fallbackMathod").
+The fallback method "fallbackMathod" will be called if the circuit breaks.

+  - Hystrix Dashboard
+    - Add netflix hystrix dashboard and spring boot actuator dependency
+    - Enable hystrix by adding @EnableHystrixDashboard to the main class
+    - Add "management.endpoints.web.exposure.include=hystrix.stream" to application.properties